-As part of my role as Language Coordinator at the Netherlands Inter-Community School (NIS), I was tasked with helping to oversee the set-up of the EAL department.
+As part of my role as Language Coordinator at the Netherlands Inter-Community School (NIS), I was tasked with helping to oversee the set-up of the English as an Additional Language (EAL) department.
 When setting up an EAL department, I don’t believe there is a one-size-fits-all solution, and many factors came into play when setting up ours.

-d) Team planning and open communication: In order for an EAL teacher to offer support to students, they must be clear on exactly what they are supporting.
+In order for an EAL teacher to offer support to students, they must be clear on exactly what they are supporting.
 Is your curriculum/are your curriculums clear?
-In the model we set up, mainstream teachers needed to provide detailed information on upcoming units two weeks prior to their commencement.
+In the model we set up (The Language Framework), mainstream teachers needed to provide detailed information on upcoming units two weeks prior to their commencement.
 This allowed planning time for the EAL team to prep materials, scaffold activities in advance, and move in unison with the mainstream teacher once the unit started.

 Has your school set up a successful EAL program?
 Are there any tips that you would like to share?